Alix is Second Vice Chair of the San Francisco Democratic Party, and an attorney in private practice in San Francisco. She has lived in SF since 1999.

 In 2002, at the age of 29, Alix got her start in San Francisco politics with her appointment to the newly-created Elections Commission.
-The voters had charged the Commission with overseeing a badly-managed department with transparency issues, low morale and big PR problems (see: ballot boxes floating in the Bay).
-As its President and Vice President in those first few years, Alix helped to turn the ailing department around and earned her stripes in city government in the process.
+The voters had charged the Commission with overseeing a badly-managed department with little transparency, low morale and big PR problems.
+As its Vice President and President in those first few years, Alix underwent a crash course in municipal organization and helped to turn the ailing department around.

-A lifelong advocate for women, Alix has served as President of the National Women's Political Caucus (SF Chapter), she founded the San Francisco Women's Political Summit, and she graduated from the first class of the Emerge program, which recruits and trains Democratic women to run for office.
 In 2006, at the urging of friends in the progressive movement, Alix ran for the San Francisco Board of Supervisors in District 8.
-To the surprise of many (including herself), she garnered 30% of the vote against a formidable and well-liked incumbent.
+To the surprise of many (including herself), she garnered almost 30% of the vote against a formidable and well-liked incumbent.

 In June 2010, Alix was elected to the San Francisco Democratic County Central Committee (DCCC), the governing body of the San Francisco Democratic Party, where she served as its Treasurer for two years.
 She won re-election in June 2012 to her second term, and now serves as Second Vice Chair.
 For the June 2012 election, she assembled a slate of women candidates for the DCCC, and helped get many of them elected.
 As Second Vice Chair, she runs the endorsement process for the party.